If you struggle with a countertop or table being overrun with paper and mail clutter, this is a must-read!

-Our kitchen island is the heart of our house – for both family to gather and STUFF to gather.
+Our kitchen island is the heart of our house – for family to gather and for STUFF to gather.

 It’s also one of the key spots that I have to keep clear to avoid a volcano of messiness from oozing out to the rest of the house.

 My makeup vanity can be a disaster with no adverse effects beyond that area, but once the island gets cluttered, suddenly dishes stay in the sink longer, dog hair stays on the floor longer, and anything coming into the house gets added to the pile.

 Which then grows beyond the island to the dining room table and any other open flat surface.

 Sound dramatic?
 I only wish I was exaggerating.